jakubgs/rbackup/README.md

 # Why?

-I needed something that I could run from cron __and__ manually, log stuff, and that could be also easilly configurable through tools like [Ansible](https://www.ansible.com/).
+I needed something that I could run from cron __and__ manually, log stuff, and that could be also easily configurable through tools like [Ansible](https://www.ansible.com/).
 Since the configuration is just a YAML file I can generate it with a trivial template file:
 ```
 {{ rbackup_config | to_nice_yaml }}
 ```